Classical Foundations: The Weight of Tradition

 Film scoring encouraged people to work together.
 Directors, producers, and composers worked together to create the atmosphere.
 The composer was no longer a lone figure presenting independent works.
 Music supported the story, images, and pacing.

 Cinema brought the language that started in experimental spaces to millions of people.
-The concert hall is still around, but it’s no longer the only option.
+The concert hall is still around, but it is no longer the only option.
 The sound moved easily between different contexts.
 This helped prepare the way for a group of composers who would become successful in different areas of the music industry, such as recording and performing live.

 Ambient and Electronics: The Hybrid Sound